 All users with OHSU network and e-mail accounts must read and abide by the OHSU Acceptable Use of Computing and Telecommunications Resources policy.
 A link to the policy is provided.
 Please take a moment to read and understand the policy.

-The School of Nursing uses Sakai to deliver online course content to our students.
+- The School of Nursing uses Sakai to deliver online course content to its students.

 - An updated browser is required to access Sakai.

-- Sakai is supported by our University's Academic Technology Group.
-You can find more information about Sakai on their web pages.
+- Sakai is supported by OHSU's Teaching and Learning Center.
+Students can find more information about Sakai at email@example.com.

 - Students who need help with Sakai can contact the Sakai Helpdesk at 877 972-5249 or at firstname.lastname@example.org

 The OHSU ITG Helpdesk is available to assist students with e-mail account or account access issues between 6 a.m. and 6 p.m., Monday through Friday at 503 494-2222.